apache/asterixdb/asterix-doc/src/site/markdown/AsterixQueryLanguageReference.md

           "message" : $messages
         }

-The use of the limit clause is illustrated in thise next example.
+The use of the limit clause is illustrated in the next example.

 ##### Example